The best sales to shop today: Casper, Mattress Firm and more mattresses - CNN Underscored

 - Look sharp in a new suit from Perry Ellis’ Semi-Annual Sale, plus use code SUITUP to get select sets for just $70.98.

-- There’s something for everyone at Levi’s Friends & Family Event, where you can snag styles for 30% off plus free shipping (the discount will be auto-applied at checkout).
+- There’s something for everyone at Levi’s Friends & Family Event, where you can snag styles for 30% off, plus free shipping (the discount will be automatically applied at checkout).

 - Take 10% off new New Balance gear, plus score free shipping, when you use code MAR10 through March 19.